ThomasLangford/genetic_sudoku/README.md

             Grid1.ss
             ...
         ...

 ## 2. Converting from .SS to .CSV
 To convert from a Sudoku grid in the .ss format to the .csv format accepted by this program, the convert_grid program should be used.
 First place the .ss file in the ./raw_sudoku folder as <name>.ss.
 Then run the following command:

         python convert_grid.py -i <name>.ss

 ## 3. Sudoku .CSV Format
-If you wish to write your own sudoku grid you must adhere to the following formatting:
+If you wish to write your own Sudoku grid you must adhere to the following formatting:
 1. All values in the Sudoku grid must be separated by commas.
 2. All clues must be represented by their numerical equivalent.
 3. All blank spaces must be replaced by 0.
 4. No trailing or leading empty cells.
 5. The grid must be saved as a .csv file.